 - EMBARKING on the journey, recording it, reflecting upon it.

-The stories and exercises described below are translations of what I heard in Garden Path Out-of-the-Box Curriculum Focus Group No. 8, The Leap of Faith from Image to Identity, which took place on January 19, 2016 at the Monkey’s Tale Centre in Batticaloa which focused on collaborative teamwork in creating stories, cartoons and healing rituals from imagery using the Out-of-the-Box MettaMapping Directory.
+The stories and exercises described below are translations of what I heard in Garden Path Out-of-the-Box Curriculum Focus Group No. 8, The Leap of Faith from Image to Identity, which took place on January 19, 2016 at the Monkey’s Tale Centre in Batticaloa.
+We focused on collaborative teamwork in creating stories, cartoons and healing rituals from imagery using the Out-of-the-Box MettaMapping Directory.
 Participants included 14 students from Swami Vipulananada Institute of Aesthetic Studies / Eastern University Fine Arts Department: Rohini Satkunalingam.
 Pirungthajini Prabhakaran, Myuri Ramash, Nusrath Banu Abdul Cader, Sanjeevan Kanapathipillai, Dishantini Nadarasa, Fathima Sarhana, Fathima Nufra Abdul Razeek, Yuwarani Rajendram, Shabesan Selvaratnam, Nishanthan Rasanathan, Sumanraj Vekaranam, M.H.M.
 Hassan, S. Anojan.
 As always, Madame Rajes Kandiah translated most capably accompanied by her neighbor and guest participant, Yvonne Miranda.

 For the first half of this workshop participants broke up into four color-coded groups – Orange, Red, Yellow, and Blue – each with a MettaMapping Directory containing twenty-six images representing naïve and folk art traditions from around the world.
 From these images each team was asked to come up with an original story / image / ritual / game / artifact that would become the starter seed for program activities with a hypothetical client group.
 After a tea break, in the second half of the four-hour session, participants described their process and its outcome.